 Pro Tip: This formula is safe for septic tanks and sewage, so there’s no need to carry stinky scoop bags out to the trash and let them smell up your containers until trash day.
 Just flush it!

 Problematic Scent: The biggest complaint across all reviews of this product is the scent.
 I agree.
 While I love lavender, this scent misses the mark.
-I’m not sure whether it’s the wood fibers that start to smell sour when wet (as natural wood does), the corn base, or the oil being unable to handle odor elimination, but this is not very helpful when it comes to odor control.

 - All natural plant based ingredients – even the scent!

 - Not as budget friendly